Rayne Storm: Career

 In 2006, Rayne released his first mixtape Storms Coming which gained him a small buzz and recognition.
 He later released The Unkrowned King (2008), Storms Coming TWS Edition (2010) and Supreme: The Mixtape (Dec 2015).
-On Jan 1, 2016 he released his first official EP, Supreme, which was re-released in 2018 with "All Black (Black Panther Remix)" inspired by the Black Panther Marvel movie as well as a new song "Work (Who Gettin' It)" and intro/outro skits.
+On January 1, 2016, he released his first official EP, Supreme, which was re-released in 2018.
 The first "Remixes" mixtape was released in 2017 with next 2 installments coming back to back in October and November 2018.
 "Remixes IV" was released in March 2019 and the next installment, "Remixes V" on October 17, 2020.
 "The Classic Collection" is a 3 mixtape compilation of freestyles, remixes and features released individually between June and July 2018.
-On December 7 2020, Rayne released his long awaited debut album "Uptown Baby and the follow up to his first mixtape, Storms Coming II on April 3, 2021.
+On December 7, 2020, Rayne released his long-awaited debut album Uptown Baby, which topped the iTunes charts in Denmark at #41 in Hip-Hop/Rap with the single "Yada Yada" ft.
+Pudgee Tha Phat Bastard & Kazzy Raxx.
+The sequel to his first mixtape, Storms Coming II was released on April 3, 2021.

-Rayne's next EP "Summer In The City" was released on Sept 21, 2021 and featured a music video for the title track.
+Rayne's next EP "Summer In The City" was released on Sept 21, 2021, and featured a music video for the title track.
+The song "Prolly Me" ft.
+DecadeZ reached #81 on Planet Radio in Germany.
 Rayne Storm's sophomore album "AudioCity" is his most successful to date gaining over 150,000 Spotify streams in its first year of release.
-"AudioCity" debuted on February 22, 2022 and contained high profile features such as DMC, Sticky Fingaz & Canibus.
+"AudioCity" debuted on February 22, 2022, and contained high profile features such as DMC, Sticky Fingaz & Canibus.
 The album topped the iTunes charts in Bahrain (#4 in Hip-Hop and #21 in All Genres) with the single "Revenge" ft.
 Jarren Benton & Kony Brooks and South Africa (#35 in Hip-Hop) with "Dive Bar" ft.
 Killah Priest and KingFsorrow.
-"Remixes VI" was released on December 22, 2022 and included original songs such as "Armageddon" ft.
+"Remixes 6" was released on December 22, 2022, and included original songs such as "Armageddon" ft.
 Killah Priest & KingFsorrow, "Verzuz (Run This Shit)" and "Just Gettin' Warm".
+On Nov 10, 2023, Rayne released his latest album, "Audiocity II" with major features from Cam'ron, Benny The Butcher, Jadakiss and others.